Alumni & Friends: Make a difference by mentoring a student this year

 Returning mentor?
 If you participated last year you will be able to retrieve and update your registration.
 If you plan to keep the same student, please indicate that on the form.

 Help us spread the word by telling your friends and colleagues.
-You can also download an informational poster to post at your workplace.

 The CSE Mentor Program will begin in October 2016 and continue until April 2017.
 The time commitment for mentors is approximately one to two hours per month.